Fresh corn, potatoes and melting cheese elevates this easy-to-make and perfectly seasoned Peruvian Potato Cheese Soup into something special.

 This was turning into a South American feast and they went over well I’m happy to say!

 Needless to say, my house guest was none other than Nagi from RecipeTin Eats.
-What a joy to hang with and she is just as genuine and fun as she comes across on her site.
+We had so much fun hanging out, talking about food and our dogs and she is just as genuine and fun as she comes across on her site.
 A friend and fellow food blogger for two years now it was great to hang out and visit.